searchspring/snap/packages/snap-logger/README.md

 # Snap Logger

-Snap Logger is a available on each controller via `controller.log`.
+Snap Logger is available on each controller via `controller.log`.
 Controller logs are prefixed with the controller's id and it is recommended to use logging methods of the controller in place of `window.console` methods.

 ```typescript
 controller.log.image({